 Purpose of Program Review

-APR is also an essential component in demonstrating the university's compliance with SACSCOC (Southern Association of Colleges and Schools Commission on Colleges) regional accrediting standards including the following:
+The APR is an improvement-oriented process that provides the unit, the college, and the university with an evidence-based foundation to support decision-making and to enhance academic excellence.
+The APR is also an essential component in demonstrating the university’s compliance with SACSCOC (Southern Association of Colleges and Schools Commission on Colleges) accreditation standards including the following:

 - 8.2.a The institution identifies expected outcomes, assesses the extent to which it achieves these outcomes, and provides evidence of seeking improvement based on analysis of the results...[for its] student learning outcomes for each of its educational programs.

-The value of the program review process rests on its process, outcomes, and usefulness.
+The value of the APR rests on its process, its outcomes, and its usefulness.
 Because the process and outcomes are developed for purposes of improving educational opportunities, curriculum quality, and program relevance, it is essential that the university make appropriate use of the results.